Why I Volunteer

 Miranda

 “When I started University, I knew it was important to balance my life with other activities.
 To take a step towards helping other, I decided to volunteer at the Crisis Center.
 And, as anyone who volunteers will tell you, you have no idea just how much these altruistic acts give in return.
-Not only have a gained skills the I employ in my everyday life (heck, even just talking to my parents!), but I also feel a sense of reward that I think only volunteers can describe.
+Not only have I gained skills that I employ in my everyday life (heck, even just talking to my parents!), but I also feel a sense of reward that I think only volunteers can describe.
 As difficult it can be to manage what we deal with, I walk out of the center warm and satisfied.
 I have learned that there is no better gift than time and attention – a gift everyone enjoys, no matter what walk of life they may be in.
 I have learned that we are all the same.
 We each get lonely once in a while and we each find comfort in the voice of another.
 The experience has humbled me and urged me to pursue further volunteer work – I will soon be applying to volunteer with Victims Services!”

 Megan